Guide

 Participants tab

 A multi-line chart overlaying LF, Asset Manager, and Dealer net positions over the available history.
-Lines use resolved hex values (LF = #4f7fff, AM = #ff9800, DD = #ef5350) so they render correctly on all devices.
+Each series uses a fixed color (LF = blue, AM = orange, DD = red) so they render consistently on all devices.
 Below the chart, a brief text legend explains each category's typical behavior and how to interpret divergences.

 Dealer divergence: When Dealers are positioned opposite to Leveraged Funds at historical extremes, it is a squeeze risk signal — dealers are absorbing the other side of a crowded LF trade.
 Watch for rapid reversals when this configuration coincides with a catalyst.